-5.8.11 The possible findings of the investigation are the following:
+5.8.11 The possible findings of the investigation are ase follows:

-1) A decision of "unfounded" indicates either that there is insufficient evidence for the investigators to conclude that the event(s) occurred as alleged, or even if the event(s) occurred, it/they did not constitute protected class discrimination, harassment, or retaliation.
+1) "Unfounded" indicates either that there is insufficient evidence for the investigators to conclude that the event(s) occurred as alleged, or even if the event(s) occurred, it/they did not constitute protected class discrimination, harassment, or retaliation.

-2) A decision of "inconclusive" means that the evidence provided by both parties did not reach a preponderance of evidence in favor of either party.
+2) "Inconclusive" means that the evidence provided by both parties did not reach a preponderance of evidence in favor of either party.

-3) A decision of "substantiated" means that the event(s) occurred as alleged by a preponderance of evidence in favor of the complainant.
+3) "Substantiated" means that the event(s) occurred as alleged by a preponderance of evidence in favor of the complainant.